ArcovanBreda/CEConvDL2/blogpost.md

 ## Color Equivariance

 The original paper exploits the concept of group equivariant convolutions to achieve color equivariance, defined as equivariance to hue shifts.
-In the HSV (Hue-Saturation-Value) color space, hue is represented as an angular scalar value.
-The hue value is shifted by adding an offset after which the modulo is taken to ensure a valid range.
-The HSV space is reprojected to the RGB color space such that the hue shifts correspond to a rotation along the diagonal vector [1, 1, 1].
+In the HSV (Hue-Saturation-Value) color space, hue is represented as an angular scalar value between $0$ and $2\pi$.
+The hue value can be shifted by adding an offset after which the modulo $2\pi$ is taken to ensure a valid range.
+When converting this process to the RGB space a hue shift corresponds to a rotation along the diagonal vector [1, 1, 1].

 This definition is extended to group theory, by defining the group $H_n$ as a subgroup of the $SO(3)$ group.
 Specifically, $H_n$ consists of multiples of $\frac{360}{n}$-degree rotations along the [1, 1, 1] diagonal vector in $\mathbb{R}^3$ space.